matdexir/HydraVim/.github/README.md

 ## 🔠 Languages

 Nvim supports Language Server Protocol (LSP), which means that it acts as a client for LSP servers.
-Thus, all language support is done through [Mason (LSP Installer)](https://github.com/williamboman/mason.nvim) and automatically configured by [LSP Config](https://github.com/neovim/nvim-lspconfig).
+Thus, all language support is done through [Mason (LSP Installer)](https://github.com/williamboman/mason.nvim) and automatically configured by [LSPConfig](https://github.com/neovim/nvim-lspconfig).
 Use the Mason command to manage your language servers.
-[Nvim-CMP](https://github.com/hrsh7th/nvim-cmp) is responsible for giving suggestions for completing your code, including snippets.
+[nvim-cmp](https://github.com/hrsh7th/nvim-cmp) is responsible for giving suggestions for completing your code, including snippets.
 Syntax highlighting is installed automatically through the [Tree-sitter](https://github.com/tree-sitter/tree-sitter)